huseynfy/password-generator/README.md

-# A Password Generator App for those who prioriteze their safety!
+# A Password Generator App for those who prioritize their safety!

 ## 🛠 Skills